vlkff/behat-base-install/readme.md

 Running `bin/behat` will show you all of those working once you have Selenium setup (see notes below on that)

+We made this to work with a standard PHP library where vendor folder is at the root of the app.

+If your site is in another folder then add to your .env file `TEST_ROOT`

+For example if you put `/home/vagrant/Code/foo` then the base tests folder will be be `/home/vagrant/Code/foo/tests`

 ## Example Tests to Show How Things Work

 All of these are in the `tests/acceptance/features` folder.